defold/doc/docs/en/manuals/live-update.md

   ![Console output](images/live-update/run-bundle-console.png)

 Forcing re-download of resources
-: When an application stores resources, they end up on disk on the local computer or handheld device.
-If you restart the application, the resources are there and ready.
-When developing you might want to remove resources and force the application to download them again.

-  Defold creates a folder with the name of the hash of the created bundle on the device in the application support folder.
-If you delete the files in this folder, the application will invalidate the resources from the manifest and you can download and store them again.

-  The file liveupdate.mounts is located under the "local storage", and it's path is output to the console at start "INFO:LIVEUPDATE: Liveupdate folder located at: ..."
+: The developer can download the content to any file/folder they wish, but often they're located under the application path.
 The location of the application support folder depends on the operating system.
 It can be found with `print(sys.get_save_file("", ""))`.

+  The file liveupdate.mounts is located under the "local storage", and it's path is output to the console at start "INFO:LIVEUPDATE: Liveupdate folder located at: ..."

   ![Local storage](images/live-update/local-storage.png)